studiochampgauche/headless-react-wordpress-boilerplate/README.md

 ## Requirements

 - NodeJS (tested with v20.15.0)
-- ACF Pro 6.2.6 or higher with a License Key
+- ACF Pro License Key
 - PHP Version 8.2 or higher
 - A premium or commercial subscription to the GSAP Club.
 (You need to add the .npmrc file in `constructor` directory for authenticate your account.)